 If you look at their mobile website, it seems that their site is truly Responsive.
 This term describes a website that will rearrange the panels when you go from a desktop to a mobile phone, so the website does not need to be built twice.
 For the modern consumer, your website has to be Responsive.

 If you do want to put communications options on your website, make sure that the communications are context-aware.
-So, if you are on a card for a new vehicle, and you click on Call or Chat, the context of where you are on the website should be totally clear to the recipient of the call or the chat.
+So, if you are on a card for a new vehicle and click on Call or Chat, the context of where you are on the website should be totally clear to the recipient of the call or the chat.
 Look at the image below.
 Again, we urge dealers to de-content their website and leave only those things that are absolutely necessary to bring the customer closer to you.